ruslo/CGold/docs/overview/cmake-can.rst

 .. note::

-  This section is not intended to cover all funtionality but only give brief review.
+  This section is not intended to cover all functionality but only give brief review.
 Testing, packing, installing, distributing, dependency discovering, scripting etc. will be described fully in :ref:`Tutorials <tutorials>`.